TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-configurationandsetupissuesfailedtocreateorredeemanauthorizationkey.md

 				}]
         },
         {
-            "id": "CorrelationID",
+            "id": "ExpressRouteURIID",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "What is the Correlation ID of the failed deployment?", "required": false
+            "displayLabel": "What is the ExpressRoute URI ID?", "required": false
         },
         {
-            "id": "Resourcename",
+            "id": "AutthorizationKey",
             "order": 4,
             "controlType": "textbox",
-            "displayLabel": "What is the Resource name?",
-            "required": false
-        },
-        {
-            "id": "ResourceGroup",
-            "order": 5,
-            "controlType": "textbox",
-            "displayLabel": "What is the Resource group?",
+            "displayLabel": "What is the authorization key that is being used?", "required": false
-            "required": false
         }
         ]
  }
 ---